- Swiss testing laboratory

 For more information on the Arm-in-Cage test, please feel free to contact our experts today.

-The Arm-in-Cage test is a standard test method used to evaluate the efficacy of mosquito repellents under laboratory conditions.
+The Arm-in-Cage test is a standard test method used to evaluate the efficacy of mosquito repellents under laboratory conditions. international hygiene requirements, which boosts customer confidence and aids in regulatory compliance.

 This test is applicable for topical mosquito repellents (cream, lotions, and spray formulations) and impregnated textiles.